marcusoftnet/marcusoftnet.github.io/_posts/2014-12-19-evaluating-my-presentations-and-pricing-them.md

 ## New approach

-The really good approach here would be to ask people on beforehand what they want to get out of the presentation, but I've noticed that many attendees are there to be info-tained not to participate up front.
+The really good approach here would be to ask people on beforehand what they want to get out of the presentation, but I've noticed that many attendees are there to be "entertained" not to participate up front.
 I do that for training and longer workshop since I then can tweak the program a bit.

 Today I tried to use other words to get another result.
 It worked kinda good.